MyBeaconGlasses/Beacon/README.md

 <a name="what-we-learned"></a>

 ## What We learned

 Throughout the development of MyBeacon smart glasses, our team learned:

--
+- The challenges of implementing complex programs while keeping hardware limitations in mind
+- The value of user feedback at every prototyping stage
-- The challenges of working and communicating with each other remotely
+- The importance of designing PCBs and 3D models with precise matching measurements

 <a name="whats-next"></a>

 ## What's Next
+- Implement more experts, broadening the range of functions offered.
-- Conduct trials with people who stand to benefit the most from MyBeacon, such as immigrants and individuals with limited mobility and/or sight.
+- Conduct more trials with people who stand to benefit the most from MyBeacon, such as immigrants and individuals with limited mobility and/or sight.
--

 <a name="how-to-run"></a>

 ## How to run

+1. Clone the repository
+2. Run Frontend
+    1. `cd website`
+    2. `npm install`
+    3. `npm start`

+3. Run Backend
+    1. `cd server`
+    2. `npm install`
+    3. `npm start`

+Some backend links and environmental variables will be required; please contact us for more information.